 |

-Looking north on the highway at Km 1686.
+Looking north on the highway at Km 1630.
 The road is on the final climb to Boutillier Summit, at 1,003 meters (3,293 feet) the second-highest point on the highway.
 In the distance is the Kluane Range.
-October 1992.
-This section of the highway was substantially upgraded in 2000-2002.
+This photo was shot in October 1992 - this section of the highway was substantially upgraded in 2000-2002.

 |